Our many Events

-April 22, 2017 – Earth Day activities: Sustainable Tallahassee was one of four co-sponsors of the City of Tallahassee’s Earth Day/Healthy Communities Festival at Cascades Park.
+April 22, 2017 – Earth Day activities: Sustainable Tallahassee was one of four co-sponsors of the City of Tallahassee’s Earth Day/Healthy Communities Festival at Cascades Park; we had a prominent table and day-long involvement of our Water Bottle Monster.
 Also, Sustainable Tallahassee provided “greening” of the local Pridefest at Kleman Plaza.
-In addition, this day was a New Leaf Market Co-op “share day” with a percent of sales donated to Sustainable Tallahassee; our members of our Rags2Bags team were set up at both locations to support the event.
+In addition, this day was a New Leaf Market Co-op “share day” with a percent of sales donated to Sustainable Tallahassee; members of our Rags2Bags team were set up at both locations to support the event.

 April 15-16, 2017 – LeMoyne Chain of Parks Art Festival: For the second year, Sustainable Tallahassee partnered with LeMoyne to “green” the festival, a 2-day juried arts festival fundraiser for LeMoyne Center for the Visual Arts.
 We set up our Rags2Bags team, Kick Bottled Water and the Bottled Water Monster, and a team at recycle, compost, and waste stations to help with public education.
-Other “greening” partners included Green Party Events, City of Tallahassee, and Leon County.
+See more HERE.

 April 8, 2017: Clean-up of Lake Henrietta.
 A dedicated team of ST board members, Charley Schwartz, Ed Bettinger, Tom Taylor, and several volunteers spent a hot morning in a clean-up of Lake Henrietta, collecting over ten large bags of litter, some recyclables, and other large items from the lake and shoreline grasses.
 See the results HERE.